 Cuts on the fingers and hand can injure the tendons that move the fingers.
 Sometimes these lacerations can seem relatively small on the outside but need to be carefully assessed if they seem to be affecting the motion of the fingers.
 Dr. Peter G. Fitzgibbons, MD at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division is fellowship-trained in both orthopaedic trauma and hand surgery.
-With locations in both Germantown and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis, treatment, and recovery from tendon injuries.
+With locations in both Germantown, Rockville, and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis, treatment, and recovery from tendon injuries.

 Tendons are like ropes that connect muscles to bones and allow joints to move.
 If a tendon is cut completely in half, the ends will retract away from each other and the tendon won’t work anymore to move the joint.